-Successful candidates receive an Associate of Applied Science Degree after taking six academic courses in addition to their technical program.
-There are two remedial courses in English and Math that may be required depending on preliminary testing which will be administered prior to the start of any Associate Degree coursework.
-If students have taken ACT or SAT tests before matriculating, those scores may be used.
+Successful candidates receive an Associate of Applied Science Degree after taking six academic general Education courses along with their technical courses.
+There are two foundations courses in English and Math that may be required depending on preliminary testing which will be administered prior to the start of any Associate Degree coursework.
+If students have taken ACT or SAT tests before matriculating, those scores may be used to opt out of the foundation courses.
 Any student scoring 18 or higher on the ACT English or Math test or SAT scores of 450 in Writing or Math are not required to take the placement tests.

-Completion takes 18 months (academic length)/2020 clock-hours/126.5 credit hours for both PowerSport or V-Twin programs.
+Completion takes 12 months / 1420 clock-hours / 90 quarter credit hours for the program.